 Meanwhile, research continually improves the safety of immunizations.
 The American Academy of Pediatrics (AAP) now advises doctors to use a diphtheria, tetanus, and pertussis vaccine that includes only specific parts of the pertussis cell instead of the entire killed cell.
 This vaccine, called DTaP, has been associated with even fewer side effects.

-The MMR vaccine, especially, has come under fire despite many scientific reports indicating that there's no clear evidence linking the vaccine to autism.
-In fact, in 2004 a long-disputed 1998 study that suggested a possible link between autism and the MMR vaccine was retracted.
-Even before the retraction, not only had other studies found no link, but the controversial 1998 study was rejected by all major health organizations, including the AAP, the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).
+The MMR vaccine, especially, has come under fire even though many scientific reports have found no evidence linking the vaccine to autism.
+In fact, a long-disputed 1998 study that suggested a possible link between autism and the MMR vaccine was retracted in 2004 and the doctor who published it lost his medical license.
+Even before it was discredited and declared fraudulent, the study was rejected by all major health organizations, including the AAP, the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).

 So what could explain the increased rates of autism in recent years?
 For one thing, there's a broader definition of autism that can be applied to more kids who show varying degrees of symptoms.
 A greater awareness of the condition among health professionals also has led to more diagnoses.

 And although the number of children diagnosed with autism may be increasing, the rates of MMR vaccination are not.
 In London, diagnoses of autistic disorders have been on the rise since 1979 but rates of MMR vaccination haven't increased since routine MMR vaccination began in 1988.